RIAPS/riaps-apps/apps-vu/DistributedEstimatorGPIO/README.md

 ## Dependencies

 Utilized the Adafruit BBIO library to control the blue user controlled LEDs, which are just GPIOs

 ```
-sudo pip3 install Adafruit_BBIO
+sudo pip3 install 'Adafruit_BBIO==1.1.1'
 ```

 ## Application Configuration to Running Platform